David Suzuki: Climate change activism

 Suzuki says that despite this growing consensus, many in the public and the media seemed doubtful about the science for many years.
-The reason for the confusion about climate change, in Suzuki's view, was due to a well organized campaign of disinformation about the science involved.
+The reason for the confusion about climate change, in Suzuki's view, was an organized campaign of disinformation about the science involved.
 "A very small number of critics" denies that climate change exists and that humans are the cause.
 These climate change deniers, Suzuki says, tend not to be climate scientists and do not publish in peer-reviewed scientific journals but rather target the media, the general public, and policy makers.
 Their goal: "delaying action on climate change."
 According to Suzuki, deniers have received significant funding from coal and oil companies, including ExxonMobil.
 They are linked to "industry-funded lobby groups", such as the Information Council on the Environment (ICE), whose aim is to "reposition global warming as theory (not fact)."

 Suzuki is a "messenger" / ambassador for the environmental organization 350.org advocating for cutting CO2 emissions and creating climate solutions.

+Suzuki has supported ecocide becoming a crime at the International Criminal Court, saying, "Ecocide is not only a crime against life, it is suicidal for us because we are the apex predator that is utterly dependent on nature's services."

 Suzuki has attracted criticism for maintaining a lifestyle with a substantial carbon footprint while proselytizing against carbon emissions.
 Suzuki himself laments that in travelling constantly to spread his message of climate responsibility, he has ended up "over his [carbon] limit by hundreds of tonnes."
-He says that he has stopped vacationing overseas, and aims to "cluster" his speaking engagements together to reduce his carbon footprint.
+He says he has stopped vacationing overseas, and aims to "cluster" his speaking engagements together to reduce his carbon footprint.
 He would prefer, he says, to appear solely by video conference.

+Suzuki has engaged in a critique of political economy claiming that the contemporary discipline of economics entirely fails to account for the environment, hyperbolically saying, "conventional economics is a form of brain damage".
+In 2021, he said that pipelines would be "blown up" if climate action was not taken; he later apologized.